Top 10 Benefits of Milk Thistle Seeds

 According to Life Extension, our kidneys can be damaged by taking pharmaceutical drugs, but milk thistle can reduce or prevent kidney damage that may be caused by this.

 Many people are familiar with that intense burning feeling in the middle of their chest after eating certain foods.
 According to Newsmax Health, this occurs when stomach acid goes into the food pipe, and sometimes even creeps into the esophagus.

-Due to anti-inflammation properties milk thistle possesses, it can be used as a tool to reduce these symptoms of heartburn.
+Milk thistle’s anti-inflammatory properties mean it’s a great tool to reduce these symptoms of heartburn.

-A fun fact about milk thistle is that it can be used as an emergency treatment death cap mushroom poisoning, were you to accidentally ingest these deadly fungi.
+A fun fact about milk thistle: you can use it as an emergency treatment for death cap mushroom poisoning.

 According to the University of Maryland Medical Center, “Animal studies have found that milk thistle extract completely counteracts the toxic effects of the mushroom when given within 10 minutes of ingestion.
 If given within 24 hours, it significantly reduces the risk of liver damage and death.”